Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 You’ve probably been on a sales page before where you saw a chat box pop up, like this one from Xchop:

-However, you don’t have to offer 24-hour live chat in order to be helpful to your visitors.
+However, you don’t have to offer 24-hour live chat to be helpful to your visitors.

-Use your exit-intent® popup to schedule a time to chat at a later date.
+Use your exit-intent® popup to schedule a time to chat later.

 18. Give Visitors a Few Choices

-The problem with so many exit popups is that they don’t offer something the visitor really wants.
-This happens because many businesses have several different buyer personas, and each persona is going to respond to offers differently.
+The problem with so many exit-intent popups is that they need to offer something the visitor wants.
+This happens because many businesses have several different buyer personas, and each persona will respond to offers differently.

-A simple way to get around this problem and present the perfect offer to each visitor is by letting them choose what they’re most interested in.
+A simple way to get around this problem and present the perfect offer to visitors is by letting them choose what they’re most interested in.

 You can do it by first presenting an exit popup with 2-3 options for them to choose from:

-Once they select an option, present them with the optin form to get a lead magnet specifically tailored to the topic they chose.
+Once they select an option, present them with the optin form to get a lead magnet tailored to their chosen topic.

 19. Present a Survey